 After Badhoevedorp I came to Lijnden village, part of the municipality of Haarlemmermeer, and lies about 10 km west of Amsterdam.

 Lijnden or ‘de Lijnden’ is called after one of the three pumping stations, who reclaimed the municipality of Haarlemmermeer.
 In the pumping station, you can visit the restaurant Bij Qunis that serves up Mediterranean cuisine.

 Kilometre 7 to 18

-I continued my ride towards Zwanenburg, that takes its name from Gemeenlandshuis Zwanenburg, the former headquarters of the Hoogheemraadschap Rijnland, a Water Board that used to have its headquarters in Halfweg, on the other side of the canal known today as the Ringvaart.
+I continued my ride towards Zwanenburg, which takes its name from Gemeenlandshuis Zwanenburg, the former headquarters of the Hoogheemraadschap Rijnland, a Water Board that used to have its headquarters in Halfweg, on the other side of the canal known today as the Ringvaart.

 Up until the 19th century, Zwanenburg was underwater.
 When the pumping station at Halfweg had succeeded in making the land ripe for building, the workers who had settled at Halfweg purchased this cheap land below the dike for their homes.

 The infrastructure linking Halfweg to Haarlem and Amsterdam was already quite good, so Zwanenburg became a true commuter town.
 Halfweg was also the site of a large sugar factory, first opened in 1863, that served as an employer for Zwanenburg residents for more than a century.

-The next kilometers after Zwanenburg along the Zwanenburgerdijk is very straight, a good place to get some tempo training in.
+The next kilometres after Zwanenburg along the Zwanenburgerdijk is very straight, a good place to get some tempo training in.
 Zwanenburgerdijk turns into Vijfhuizerdijk at the Spaarnwouderweg.
 There is a bend in the road here so watch out.

 Cruising along Vijfhuizerdijk I entered the hamlet of Nieuwebrug, located in the municipality of Haarlemmermeer.
-This is where Vijfhuizerdijk bends towards the south, great place to do intervals, if you are up for that, I’m.
+This is where Vijfhuizerdijk bends towards the south, a great place to do intervals, if you are up for that, I’m.
 Notable of Nieuwebrug are the houseboats.